FeenoX programming guide

 1. Use Pandoc-flavored Markdown as the main source.

-2. Knock yourself out with LaTeX maths.
+2. Knock yourself out with LaTeX math.

 3. Bitmaps are off the table for figures.